Redeem Now Ends in:

 Consider C and F (shown below).
 Given their close relationship on the Circle of Fifths (F is one step counter-clockwise), what kind of sound might you expect?

-A more consonant or harmonically stable sound.
+A harmonically stable sound.
 Moving counter-clockwise is by fourths, which is also a very consonant interval (the inversion of a fifth)

 audio-thumbnail